stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 27 (P4L4) - Design Patterns.md

 _Say you wrote a battery of unit tests for an application that you intend to run frequently during development.
 Assuming you use a single process for testing, what difficulty does a Singleton impose on this approach?_

 Support of independent tests as there is only one instance of the class.

+### Pattern Quiz 1

+_Which design pattern does the following object model (provided in lecture) represent?_

+Adapter since it is responsible for altering the interface that an object provides to conform to the needs of its clients.
+Often, these clients comprise of legacy code that cannot be readily altered.